0gebey/0gebey/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I am a seasoned Full Stack Engineer currently residing in Eindhoven, Netherlands.
+I am a seasoned Full Stack Engineer with a Bachelor's degree on Computer Engineering currently residing in Eindhoven, Netherlands.

 ## 🚀 About Me